The following is a detailed explanation of the Christian doctrines we teach at Redemption Hill Church.

 We believe that Jesus Christ is returning to the world in the future to judge the living and the dead.

 The consummation of all things includes the future, physical, visible, personal and glorious return of Jesus Christ, the resurrection of the dead and the glorification of those alive in Christ, the judgment of the just and the unjust, and the fulfillment of Christ’s kingdom in the new heavens and the new earth.
 In the consummation, Satan, with his hosts and all those outside Christ, is finally separated from the benevolent presence of God, enduring eternal punishment (Rev. 20:7-15), but the righteous, in glorious bodies, will live and reign with Him forever, serving Him and giving Him unending praise and glory.
 Then the eager expectation of creation will be fulfilled, and the whole earth shall proclaim the glory of God, who makes all things new (Rev. 21:1-5).

-If you'd like to examine some of the doctrinal confessions and stamenrts we value, please click these boxes:
+If you'd like to look at some of the doctrinal confessions and statements we value, click the boxes below:

 1689 (1689 London Baptist Confession of Faith)